lukos/azure-content/articles/app-service-web/app-service-continous-deployment.md

 1. Publish your app content to the repository that will be used for continuous deployment.
     For more information on publishing your project to these services, see [Create a repo (GitHub)], [Create a repo (BitBucket)], and [Get started with VSTS].

+    > [AZURE.NOTE] Only git repositories are supported when using VSTS.
+If you wish to use Team Foundation Version Control (TFVC), then you must push a deployment using a Deploy step in your VSTS build as detailed [here](https://www.visualstudio.com/en-us/docs/release/examples/azure/azure-web-apps-from-build-and-release-hubs).

 2. In your app's blade in the [Azure Portal], click **Settings > Deployment Source**.
 Click **Choose Source**, then click **GitHub**, for example.

 	![](./media/app-service-continuous-deployment/cd_options.png)